Automating-GIS-processes/FEC/_sources/Day2-functions.rst.txt

    <li>

-Run the code by pressing F5 button or by pressing the -button in Spyder.
+Run the code by pressing F5 button or by pressing the "Run file"-button in Spyder.
 We should now get following output:

 .. raw:: html